Medieval Times Dinner & Tournament in Schaumburg, IL

 The tournament itself takes place inside a huge arena.
 Tiered stands, allowing attendees to seat over 1,400 guests, surround a performance area about the size of an NHL hockey rink.

-The all-new, two-hour production is an action film that has come to life, with intricate lighting effects and a surging symphonic score precisely synchronized with every choreographed moment.
+The two-hour production is an action film that has come to life, with intricate lighting effects and a surging symphonic score precisely synchronized with every choreographed moment.

 The best knight ever